postcss/postcss/docs/guidelines/runner.md

 ### 4.3. `postcssrunner` keyword in `package.json`

-PostCSS runners written for npm must have the `postcssrunner` keyword in their `package.json`.
+PostCSS runners written for npm must have the `postcss-runner` keyword in their `package.json`.
 This special keyword will be useful for feedback about the PostCSS ecosystem.